-There are three kinds of host receivers: PSF Direct host receivers, DPF host receivers, and MVS Download receivers.
+There are two kinds of host receivers: PSF Direct host receivers and MVS Download receivers.
 You create the type of host receiver you need, depending on the host print method you choose.
-All three host receivers receive print jobs from MVS and submit them to Infoprint Manager.
+Both host receivers receive print jobs from MVS and submit them to Infoprint Manager.